jaantollander/masters-thesis/content/35_monitoring.md

 If we encounter an identifier that was not present in the previous observation interval, we must fill a data structure with the new `target`, `job_id`, the previous `timestamp` and zeros for `snapshot_time` and statistics to mark the beginning of time series which will be *backfilled* to the database.

 Finally, we compose a message of the data as text-based format such as a series of key-value pairs with an distinct separator character or using JSON format.
-The monitoring clients send these data structures to the ingest server.
+The monitoring clients send the message to the ingest server via HTTP.

 ## Ingest server
-The ingest server maintains a connection to the database, listens to the messages from the monitoring clients and inserts data from the messages to the database.
+The ingest server maintains a connection to the database, listens to the messages from the monitoring clients, parses data from the messages and inserts it to the database.

-It parses the messages, computes `identifier`s (UUID with `<namespace>`) from `<target><job_id>` strings, and forms instances of *metadata row* and *time series row* data structures.
+The server parses the data from the messages and for each `<target><job_id>` string, computes an UUID with a namespace to form an `identifier`.

-If an `identifier` does not exist in the metadata table, the ingest server forms new metadata row from the `identifier`, `<target>`, and parsed `<job_id>` values.
+Then, it forms a *time series row* as in table \ref{tab:schema-jobstats-time-series} and for the identifiers that do not yet exists in the metadata table, the ingest server forms a *metadata row* from the `identifier`, `<target>`, and parsed `<job_id>` values as in table \ref{tab:schema-jobstats-metadata}.
-We perform the metadata parsing in the ingest server because it is closer to the database and can query if metadata already exists on the metadata table.
+The server should keep memorize the recent identifiers included in the metadata table to avoid unnecessary queries the database.

-The ingest server forms database *inserts* from the metadata row and time series row instances.
+Finally, the ingest server *inserts* the metadata and time series rows to the database in a batch to appropriate tables.
-It should perform a batch insert of data into the database.

 ## Computing aggregates